z0mbiesrock/Diamond-Ore/README.md

 Reinforced Liquid Tank - 5x5 block with a much larger liquid capacity.

 Surge Reactor - 6x6 power generator block fueled by surge alloy.
 Very unstable and requires lots of cryofluid to operate safely...

+Crystal Conveyor - Better conveyor with more health and speed.
+Possesses an armored dome above it that blocks ground unit movement.